emilypeters/Style-Checker/README.md

 5. Finally, once finished with the three tasks, complete  [this](https://docs.google.com/forms/d/e/1FAIpQLSfYSsjs3EtIzK4Jv2TiSwFV0p2UYDVXeDA2JUab2quzATNSRA/viewform?usp=sf_link) questionnaire on your experience with the extension and any final thoughts.
 The full link is below.

 https://docs.google.com/forms/d/e/1FAIpQLSfYSsjs3EtIzK4Jv2TiSwFV0p2UYDVXeDA2JUab2quzATNSRA/viewform?usp=sf_link

+#### Evaluation tasks

+Before proceeding to Task 1, please pull up [the Wikipedia homepage](https://en.wikipedia.org/wiki/Main_Page) in a new window.
+This is the web page you will be using to complete the evaluation tasks.

+##### Task 1: Use the highlight feature

+1. Open the Style Checker extension.
+2. Use the capture mode to retreive the styling of an element.
+Give the style a name and save it to the library.
+3. This concludes task 1.
+Stop here and write down a few notes about your experience with the task.

+##### Task 2: Manage and browse styles

+1. Open the style library and locate the style you saved in task 1.
+2. Use the edit feature to remove 3 lines of CSS from the style.
+3. Create a blank text document on your computer.
+Reopen the style library and use the copy feature to copy the style into the text document.
+4. Using the same capture process from task 1, create and save 3 additional styles.
+5. Use the sorting feature to sort the saved styles.
+6. Search for the style from task 1.
+7. Rename the style from task 1.
+8. Delete a style from the library.
+9. This concludes task 2.
+Stop here and write down a few notes about your experience with task 2.

+##### Task 3: Preview a style

+1. Open the style library and choose a style.
+2. Preview the chosen style.
+3. Copy any part of the style to the text document created in task 2.
+4. Close the preview window and return to the style library.
+5. This concludes task 3.
+Stop here and write down a few notes about your experience with task 3.

 ##### Basics of the Style Checker Extension